Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 1. A comprehensive security documentation MUST exist and formally be approved by the relevant IT security function for every business critical application before its implementation starts (relevant aspects) and it’s allowed to initially go live (complete documentation).

-2. In case the relevant IT security function has not requested it differently, this document SHOULD cover the following aspects:
+2. Business critical applications or services MUST have a security concept that SHOULD cover the following aspects:
    - Data and application classification (risk class),
    - known threats (or full threat model) and respective countermeasures to mitigate them,
    - list of relevant security requirements (e.g. security standards or business  security requirements),